remotehublab/rhl-relia-documentation/user-docs.md

 <!-- @marcosinonan : screenshot and how it works -->

-To upload your .grc files the user must click on the tab 2.
-Users can upload as many files as needed by clicking on "Chosen Files."
-However, it's important to note that for the specific tasks of transmission and reception, users are required to select one file each to be sent to ADALM-PLUTO.
-In the figure below, although there are four uploaded files, only "TX_basic.grc" is sent to the ADALM-PLUTO Transmitter, and "RX_basic.grc" is sent to the ADALM-PLUTO Receiver.
+An user can upload as many ".grc" files as needed by clicking on "Chosen Files."
+However, only one file can be sent to the Transmitter and another to the Receiver instance, depending on the selected function.
+As shown in the figure below, despite four files being uploaded, only "TX_basic.grc" is sent to the ADALM-PLUTO Transmitter, and "RX_basic.grc" is sent to the ADALM-PLUTO Receiver.

 <img src="images/user-docs/relia-uploadfiles.jpeg" width="700">